Eve-ning/Eve-ning.github.io/projects.md

 Therefore, every time I want to add a new functionality... it's a few weeks of time-investment.

-On the upside, it has benefited many mappers, and hopefully has expanded the range of maps that is possible (without having to resort to Excel).
+Thankfully, it has benefited many mappers, I'm grateful for those who PMed me that they've made good use of it.
+Hopefully, it expanded the range of maps that is possible (without having to resort to Excel).

 [Re:amberPy](https://github.com/Eve-ning/reamberPy)
 <div class="proj-icon" src="{{ site.baseurl }}/assets/icons/GitHub.svg"></div>
 <div class="proj-icon" src="{{ site.baseurl }}/assets/icons/Python.svg"></div>

+> Re:amberPy...
+I know, odd name.
+I didn't know why I picked this name, probably
+> time to rebrand one day.

+`Re:amberPy` is a **Python** package with a similar goal to `Re:amber`.
+Making mapping easier for mappers.
+This extends functionality way further than what `Re:amber` has done, with the tradeoff that it doesn't have a GUI (yet).
+By making this tradeoff, of no GUI and a simpler language, it can now:

+- handle most VSRG formats, including: `.osu .sm .ojm .bms .qua`.
+- flexible API to (batch) manipulate maps
+- work with any OS

-This is a **Python** package expected to cover most VSRG formats,including: `.osu .sm .ojm .bms .qua`.
-The aim is to create an * *open-source** library that VSRG programmers use to improve their Python skills while enjoying the game.
-This is still under developement.
+On the side, it is also aiming to be a **open-source** library that VSRG programmers use to improve their Python skills while enjoying the game.

 [Django - re:amberPy](https://evening-osu.herokuapp.com/analytics/render/)
 <div class="proj-icon" src="{{ site.baseurl }}/assets/icons/GitHub.svg"></div>